 Hand rejuvenation is a term used to describe a group of cosmetic treatments that can help restore the young look of the hands.
 Many of the same procedures that are effective for the face are also effective for the hands.
 Fat grafting, laser skin resurfacing, RF micro needling, and even pico laser treatments are among the techniques used by Dr. Daneshmand.
-If you’re looking to restore a youthful appearance to your hands, contact Silhouette Plastic Surgery today.
+If you’re looking to restore a youthful appearance to your hands, contact the Med Spa at Silhouette Plastic Surgery today.
 Call 949-359-8397 to schedule your appointment, or fill out our online intake form.

 What Is Hand Rejuvenation?

 Hand rejuvenation is a phrase that refers to a number of procedures that target the symptoms of aging on the hands.
 As people become older, they might develop a variety of noticeable indications on their hands, ranging from dark age spots to skin elasticity loss.
 Hand treatments, which were previously ignored by both patients and cosmetic practitioners, are becoming increasingly popular as people realize that anti-aging therapies should be holistic.
 Several different treatment options exist for hand rejuvenation.

 - Fat transfer for more volume

 - Laser ablation which reduces the appearance of capillaries

 - Laser skin resurfacing which encourages youthful skin growth